Play-Microservices/.github/profile/README.md

 6. Now you need to start MongoDB and RabbitMQ by goint to Play.Infrastructure and running command `docker compose up`.
 7. Go to Play.Catalog.API and type `dotnet build`.
 8. Start Catalog API in new console `dotnet run`.
-9. Go to Play.Inventory.API and type `dotnet build`.
+9. Go to Play.Identity.API and type `dotnet build`.
-10. Start Inventory API in new console `dotnet run`.
+10. Start Identity API in new console `dotnet run`.
-11. Go to Play.Frontend and type `npm build`.
-12. Start frontend server in new console `npm start`.